Rectal Irrigation Decision Guide

 2. How do I order or re-order supplies for my patients?

 Patients can get their products delivered for free directly to their homes by using Qufora direct.
-For new patients they will get a teaching back sent to them next day or up to 48 hours*.
+For new patients they will get a teaching pack sent to them next day or up to 48 hours*.
 (Only available in the UK and Northern Ireland)

 Registering them through Qufora direct also gives them access to our myqufora support service to get them off to the best start possible with irrigation.
 This service now also offers an automated delivery option.
 That way your patient can get their system delivery according to your instruction regularly.
 Our support team will help them with scheduled check ins and a three-month check-up – to make sure they are on track.